 This approach puts the student at the center of the learning process.
 The student develops new ideas and concepts on the basis of their existing and past knowledge.
 The instructor merely facilitates the process by developing activities.
 Students discover and learn by solving problems.
 Learning might happen at a slower pace owing to limited conversations between the student and instructor.

 Under the reflective approach, instructors keep a regular check on their teaching pedagogy.
 They observe and check the suitability of their pedagogy in a teaching-learning set-up.
-This approach is more suited to serve as a model approach for trainee-teachers.
+Moreover, this approach is more suited to serve as a model approach for trainee-teachers.
 The reader may refer to the article: Reflective Teaching Pedagogy As Innovative Approach In Teacher Education Through Open And Distance Learning at ResearchGate to develop a deeper understanding of the topic.

 The collaborative approach requires students to work together in small teams.
 The students may have different levels of ability.
 The reason: isolated learners do not learn as much as students working together in a team.
 In a research-oriented set-up, this small team may also comprise a teacher and a researcher.
 The articles, Collaborative Pedagogy Researcher and Teacher Learning Together at JSTOR; and Collaborative pedagogy in architectural design studio by Emam, Taha, Sayad at Science Direct offer further insight into the topic of collaborative learning.

 The integrative approach relates classroom education with real-world applications.
 The students, thus, find the classroom teaching more meaningful and relevant.
 The students learn with a goal to improve their knowledge in a subject.
 Thus, this approach kindles the interest of students in mathematics and science.